nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 Loss Recovery Algorithms
 ++++++++++++++++++++++++
-The following loss recovery algorithms are supported in ns-3 TCP:
+The following loss recovery algorithms are supported in ns-3 TCP.
+The current default (as of ns-3.32 release) is Proportional Rate Reduction (PRR), while the default for ns-3.31 and earlier was Classic Recovery.

 Classic Recovery
 ^^^^^^^^^^^^^^^^